kylestetz/CLNDR/README.md

 Multi-day Events
 ----------------

-Clndr now accepts events lasting more than one day.
+Clndr accepts events lasting more than one day.
 You just need to tell it how to access the start and end dates of your events:

 ```javascript
 var lotsOfEvents = [